Work Study and Volunteer Opportunities

 University-Assisted Community Schools (UACS) Programming

-Currently seeking applications for full-time and part-time program assoociates to join our summer UACS team!
+Currently seeking applications for program assoociates to join our summer UACS team!

 • K-8 Program Associates - pacademic and enrichment summer day camp with K-8 youth.